Despite spending less than 2 weeks here, I really loved El Salvador!

 There are a variety of waterfalls in El Salvador that are worth visiting, and I love waterfalls, so that’s why they’ve made it on my list of top things to do in El Salvador!

-The Tamanique waterfalls are often a day trips from El tunco and can be organised via a tour, or you can rent a moped for the day and visit them yourself.
-It’s a 30 minute hike, but you can swim in the waterfalls which makes it worth the trip.
+You can head here with this organized tour, or you can rent a moped for the day and visit them yourself independently.
+It’s a 30 minute hike, however you can swim in the waterfalls which makes it worth the trip.

 Then there is the Seven Waterfall hike which is for those who love chasing waterfalls and hiking!

-One of them is located in Juayua and the other one is in the National Park El Impossible
+One of them is located in the incredible town of Juayúa and the other one is in the Parque Nacional El Imposible.

-We didn’t visit waterfalls in El Salvador, because it kind of takes a lot to impress us waterfall wise nowadays (we’ve seen A LOT), but actually I regret not visiting some of the waterfalls in El Salvador.
+We didn’t visit waterfalls in El Salvador, because it kind of takes a lot to impress us waterfall-wise nowadays (we’ve seen A LOT), but actually I regret not visiting some of the waterfalls here.

-This post from Champagne roads will fill you in on ALL the waterfalls in El Salvador, even the ones the guide bokos don’t mentioned.
+This post from Champagne roads will fill you in on ALL the waterfalls in El Salvador, even the ones the guide books don’t mention.

-Oh, and you can fly a drone legally in El Salvador, which means you’re going to catch some pretty awesome shots.
+Oh, and you can fly a drone legally in this country, which means you’re going to catch some pretty awesome shots.

 If you can, rent a car and you’ll get to see much more of the waterfalls and the unseen El Salvador.